nadia-solution-tracker/third-milestone-project/README.md

 - Upon clicking the register the user is provide an input form to enter details like username, password, country of origin and email address
 - The Register form provides validations for fields that are required and also checks it the username exists
 - Submitting the form creates an account for the user where the user is provide with a home page and clickable menu which now includes additional features Home, Recipes, Add Recipes ,My Recipes(Personal cookbook diary),Logout
-- The new user can also view all the recipes store in the database either by clicking the “Recipe” link on the menu or the “View all Recipes” button on the home page.
+- The new user can also view all the recipes store in the database either by clicking the **Recipe** link on the menu or the **View all Recipes** button on the home page.
 - Clicking on the Logout initiates a session time out and the user lands again on the home page with the additional features removed

 *Pages created:*–register.html

 **Login** – this creates an entry for returning users with existing accounts to manage their recipes
-- Provide a link to “ Sigin up “ if the user has not yet logged in
+- Provide a link to **Sigin up** if the user has not yet logged in
 - Clicking the login on the menu, directs the user to an input form to enter login details like username and password
 - The Login form provides validations for fields that are required and also checks if login is successful
 - Signing in the form creates opens the home page and clickable menu which now includes additional features Home, Recipes, Add Recipes ,My Recipes(Personal cookbook diary),Logout
-- The new user can also view all the recipes store in the database either by clicking the “Recipe” link on the menu or the “View all Recipes” button on the home page.
+- The new user can also view all the recipes store in the database either by clicking the **=Recipe** link on the menu or the **View all Recipes** button on the home page.
 - Clicking on the Logout initiates a session time out and the user lands again on the home page with the additional features removed

 *Pages created:*-login.html

-**Recipes**- this page displays a wide collection of recipes creates by different cooking experts, chefs, simply housewives and users.
+**Recipes**- this page displays a wide collection of recipes creates by different cooking experts, chefs, housewives and logged in users.

 The search section
 - Provides a clickable drill down for a filtered view based on the following criteria Cuisines ,Allergens and Meals